300 AD to 1306

 Hundason, but probably Duncan, the Orkneyinga Saga mentions his failed

 against the Norsemen in 1040.
-During this time MacBeth formed an
+Macbeth formed an

 alliance with their cousin the Earl of Orkney, and together they